What it means to be a member of Northumberland CVA:

 - Priority booking and discounted rates for events/training – Any charged-for events and training offered by Northumberland CVA, Northumberland VCS Assembly and Northumberland Trustees’ Network will be offered at a reduced rate to members of Northumberland CVA.

-- Access to our cheque handling service – Some grant-making charitable trusts limit their giving to registered charities, i.e. charities which are registered with the Charity Commission.
-In such cases Northumberland CVA is able to act as an intermediary for its members for a charge of £10 per cheque to cover administration costs.
+- Access to our cheque handling service – Some grant-making charitable trusts limit their giving to registered charities, i.e. charities which are registered with the Charity Commission, but some of our local community groups are too small or don't want to become a charity and so may need to ask a charity intermediary to accept funds on their behalf.
+In such cases Northumberland CVA is able to act as the intermediary for its members for a charge of £10 per cheque to cover administration costs.

 - Northumberland CVA voting rights – Full members of Northumberland CVA are entitled to vote at the Annual General Meetings and Extraordinary Meetings of Northumberland CVA and to stand for election to our Board of Trustees.